2gatherproject/decentralized-social-apps-guide/README.md

 * [Lemmy](https://github.com/LemmyNet/lemmy) - An alternative to Reddit.
 Curently only federated, but because it is in Rust it could be ported to WASM and made fully decentralized, like Matrix (see below)
 * [Matrix Social](https://codeberg.org/imbev/matrix-social) A Matrix "Social Media" client
 * [MinesTrix](https://gitlab.com/minestrix/minestrix-flutter) - A social media app (Flutter: Android, iOS and web) based off of the Matrix platform (see more below), still in alpha.
+* [Minttner](https://github.com/MintterHypermedia/mintter) - An app for knowledge communities.
+Powered by the Hypermedia protocol.
 * [NOSTR Clients (multiple)](https://github.com/aljazceru/awesome-nostr#clients) NOSTR is an open protocol for censorship-resistant global networks, and this lists multiple clients that support it
 * [Open Super Dapp](https://github.com/2gatherproject/open-super-dapp-android) - Your gateway to the new digital commons.
 A "super app" with integrated mobile messenger, Ethereum wallet, and Web 3.0 browser built on open, decentralized, and encrypted protocols.
 Pre alpha.
 Seeking developers/supporters.
 * [Open Wallet Foundation](https://github.com/openwallet-foundation) - The mission of the OWF is to develop an open source engine to enable secure and interoperable multi-purpose wallets anyone can use to build solutions.